bitwarden/contributing-docs/docs/getting-started/sdk/password-manager/web/interoperability.md

 ## How to use `tsify`

-While `wasm-bindgen` is ideal for exposing Rust functions and objects to JavaScript, `tsify` is better suited for exposing complex data models.
-The `tsify` approach generates TypeScript bindings automatically from Rust structs and works by serializing Rust data into JavaScript-compatible objects.

 ### Basic Types

 To return a struct from Rust to JavaScript using `tsify`, derive `Serialize`, `Deserialize`, and